lunchbag/hugo-blog/content/posts/preparing-for-solopreneurship.md

 I later found out from a friend that there used to be a popular site that aggregated all EDM events in the Bay Area until it eventually shut down.
 I thought this was a fantastic idea and well within my technical scope so I got to work.

-I hammered out a minimal viable product (MVP) in Ruby on Rails (thanks to having learned this on the job at Twitter).
+I hammered out a minimal viable product (MVP) with Ruby on Rails (thanks to having learned this on the job at Twitter).
 The MVP was basically a one-pager with a list of manually-inserted events for the next 2 weeks.
 I started to tell my friends about the site and it quickly proved invaluable.

 ![](/uploads/futuraretro1.png)
 <span class="caption">The first iteration of futuraretro</span>

-Fuelled my passion, I poured hours of effort into growing my site.
-I learned to incorporate the Gracenote API which would automatically label each event with the genre of EDM.
-The Eventbrite and Ticketfly APIs helped to automate some of the event additions.
-I implemented a form where promoters could suggest events to add.
-I started a Facebook community (grew to 1000+) and learned about how to put out ads.
+Fuelled my passion, I poured hours of effort every week into growing my site.
+I learned to incorporate the Gracenote API which would label each event with the specific genre of EDM.
+The Eventbrite and Ticketfly APIs helped automate adding new event details.
+I implemented a form where promoters could suggest upcoming shows.
+I started a Facebook page which grew to 1000+ followers.
 I sent out weekly emails via Mailchimp and made a few bucks every month with affiliate ads.

-Over the course of several weeks, word of mouth spread and my site ultimately peaked at 1000 weekly active users.
+Over the course of several months, word of mouth continued to spread and my site ultimately peaked at 1000 weekly active users.

 ![](/uploads/futuraretro2.png)
 <span class="caption">The second and last redesign of futuraretro</span>